pipe2442/Linter/README.md

 1. He will return each line in wich you are missing a bracket ('[ ]' - '( )' - '{ }').
 2. He will return an error if the first line on your file is a blank line.
-3. He will return an error if the total lines on your file are bigger than 100.
+3. He will return an error if the total length on your file (Including blank spaces) is bigger than 100.
-4. He will return an error if the total lines on a single line are bigger than 120.
+4. He will return an error if the total length on a single line (Including blank spaces) is bigger than 120.

 This project has been developed to accomplish the Ruby module capstone project at Microverse.